 The Standards Bonus

-Due to their sustained long-term presence on radio station playlists throughout the country, works that have been performed on United States commercial radio stations at least 2.5 million times since being released and are performed at least 15,000 times in a quarter are classified as Standards and, as such, become eligible for the Standards Bonus.
+Due to their sustained long-term presence on radio station playlists throughout the country, works that have been performed on United States commercial radio stations at least 2.5 million times since being released and have a minimal number of current quarter performances are classified as Standards and, as such, become eligible for the Standards Bonus.
 Works in this category share the Standards Bonus royalties in pro-rata fashion according to the actual number of cumulative historical commercial radio performances for each work in combination with its performances in the current quarter.
 Works with the higher combination of cumulative historical and current quarter commercial radio performance counts earn larger Standards Bonus royalties than those with the lower combinations of such performances.

 BMI uses information provided by its proprietary pattern-recognition technology to report on and make royalty payments for short-duration detections performed on U.S. commercial radio stations monitored on a census basis 24/7.

 Short-duration detections represent performances of your songs that aired for less than 60 seconds.